5 min read

 Answer – David C. Evans: Well, Steve, thanks for having me on the phone, and thanks to everyone joining us.
 Yes.
 The coronavirus definitely had its impact across many different ways.
 One thing I do want to make sure I start with, just because I think it’s really important for everybody to know, is besides focusing specifically on our M and P segments related to the impacts of it, we also, as a company, have been working on this now for over a month.

-As it relates to our own business continuity, with each one of our distribution centers, manufacturing centers and our headquarters to make sure that we have backup systems in place, testing, working at home, backup players to be able to make it into our distribution centers because we have a higher standard of requirement to make sure that our customers get drugs or medical supply.
-So I just want to make sure to let everybody know that we’re not only looking at our products that we sell but our own people, safety of them and making sure we can get products specifically to our customers.
+As it relates to our own business continuity, with each one of our distribution centers, manufacturing centers, and our headquarters to make sure that we have backup systems in place, testing, working at home, backup players to be able to make it into our distribution centers because we have a higher standard of the requirement to make sure that our customers get drugs or medical supply.
+So I just want to make sure to let everybody know that we’re not only looking at the products that we sell but our own people, the safety of them, and making sure we can get products specifically to our customers.

-There are some raw materials at a nearby province.
-So knowing that, we did stock up on some extra inventory on key products that had raw materials coming from that area very early on to make sure that we understood that we — what was going on, that we could have some extra.
+There are some raw materials in a nearby province.
+So knowing that we did stock up on some extra inventory on key products that had raw materials coming from that area very early on to make sure that we understood that we — what was going on, that we could have some extra.
 We’ve done this as it’s moved around the world.
-We constantly use our database to understand if we’re going to have any finished good or raw material problems with any of the pharmaceutical items.
+We constantly use our database to understand if we’re going to have any finished goods or raw material problems with any of the pharmaceutical items.

 Laboratory Corporation of America Holdings (3/10 – Barclays Global Health Conference)

 Question – Jack Meehan: Great way to start.
 I wanted to focus on kind of the here and now, the topic de jure is, obviously, the coronavirus.
 I was wondering if you could give us an update on how you expect the outbreak to impact the testing rates in your Diagnostics segment.
 And then just remind us of the operational exposure within Covance.